redyz13/SD-Progetto/README.md

 * **Coverage & Mutation Reporting:** generation of JaCoCo and PiTest HTML reports
 * **GitHub Pages Publishing:** automatic publication of generated reports
 * **Codecov Integration:** upload of coverage data and test results to Codecov
+* **SonarQube Cloud Analysis:** static analysis of code quality and security, executed in a separate job after a successful build and test phase.
-* **Test Summary:** human-readable JUnit report via *dorny/test-reporter*
+* **Test Summary:** human-readable JUnit report via dorny/test-reporter
 * **Artifacts:** the compiled application artifact is uploaded as a downloadable file.
-The same applies to the GitHub Pages reports.
+The same applies to the GitHub Pages reports

 📄 **Public Reports (GitHub Pages):**